Nweaver24/assignment_03/writing/reflection.md

 Friday, 24 September 2021

 ### Deliverable
-Please see slides for details of the deliverable.
+Please see slides for details of the written and speaking deliverables.

 ### Your Name
 Add your name here